chfr/babbel/README.md

 Not everything can be done through these views.
 Deletions, new message retrievals and time interval retrievals can only be done by calling the API directly.

 ## Running
 To run it, clone this repo and put it somewhere where your WSGI server of choice can find it, making sure to set up the permissions correctly.
+In the directory where you cloned this repo, set up a virtualenv:
+``virtualenv venv``
+Note that this application is only tested using Python 2, so you may need to specify the Python interpreter as such:
+``virtualenv -p /path/to/python2 venv``
+Activate the virtual environment (command may differ depending on OS, this is for Ubuntu/Debian):
+``source venv/bin/activate``
+Install the required libraries using the following command:
+``pip install -r requirements.txt``
-I used uWSGI to host it on my Raspberry Pi 3, see below for details.
+I use uWSGI to host it on my Raspberry Pi 3, see below for details.
 I haven't tested it thoroughly, but running it with the built-in ``flask run`` command seems to work as well.

 ### Dependencies